-- → Lafayette Regional Airport's 2022 enplanement numbers reached 231,029, which was an 9.0% increase over the 2021 year.
-Deplanements were 226,011 which was an 8.7% increase from the prior year.
-In addition, Cargo operations continued to grow showing that a record 28,766,171 pounds passed through the airport in 2022 which was slightly more than the amount in 2021. - As for flight loads, Delta flights to Atlanta recorded a 77.9% load factor, followed closely by United flights to Houston with 77.6%, and American Eagle flights to both Dallas and Charlotte with a 71.1% of outgoing seats filled in 2022.
-In addition, the Airport continues to work with these and other carriers to bring additional service to the Lafayette area. - In 2014, Lafayette Parish voters approved a 1% Sales Tax that was collected only in 2015, and dedicated for a new Airport Terminal.
-The tax and interest generated over \$35,000,000.
-Substantial Completion of the new 120,000 sf LFT Terminal was issued in November of 2021 allowing the Commission staff to move into the completed state of the art facility and to prepare for a Grand Opening.
-The project was completed on budget, on time, and debt free.
-On January 20, 2022, the first flights and passengers departed LFT from the new Terminal. - In 2021, The Lafayette Airport Commission approved the purchase of the adjacent Lafayette Parish School Board property located at 113 Chaplain Dr. The deal was finalized in May of 2022 and included the 10,706 acres and all buildings located on the property.
-The LPSS will continue to rent the facility from the LAC until their new location is ready for occupancy. - LAC was the host of the 2022 Annual LAMA (Louisiana Airport Managers Association) Conference for the first time in over a decade.
-There were nearly 200 participants representing over 30 LA airports in attendance.
-This three-day event included a tour of the new LFT Terminal and raised over \$28,000 for LAMA. - In October of 2022, the Commission held its Annual Aviation Fun Day at the Airport's Aircraft Rescue and Fire Fighting (ARFF) Facility.
-There were over 125 children and adults that attended and enjoyed a tour of the airport grounds, a great lunch and numerous contests with prizes.
-A goody bag filled with Airport and airline industry items from many sponsors was provided for each attending child in an effort to promote the Aviation industry. - → Major projects besides the new LFT Terminal being put into service in 2022 include the realignment and widening of TWY F North which improves access to Air Carrier and General Aviation ramps, and the completion of new perimeter fence from Borman Dr. to Tower Dr. These projects are designed to enhance overall safety and facilitate future growth of Lafayette Regional Airport. - Several projects still in progress at the end of 2022 include Phase III of Twy Foxtrot from Rwy 11 29 to the North end of Twy Lima.
-In addition, work continues on the infrastructure needed for a redesign of Borman Dr. and the future airport employee parking areas, additional expansion and enhancements of the airport long term public parking lots, and an additional section of new perimeter fencing from Tower Dr. to the southeast corner of Hwy 90.
+- → Lafayette Regional Airport's 2023 enplanement numbers reached 234,177, which was a 1.0% increase over the 2022 year.
+Deplanements were 231,333 which was a 2.3% increase from the prior year.
+In addition, Cargo operations continued to be steady showing that 27,787,467 pounds passed through the airport in 2023. - As for flight loads, Delta flights to Atlanta recorded a 77.2% load factor, followed closely by United flights to Houston with 74.5%, and American Eagle flights to both Dallas and Charlotte with a 67.9% of outgoing seats filled in 2023.
+In addition, the Airport continues to work with these and other carriers to bring additional service to the Lafayette area. - January 20, 2023, marked the first anniversary for flights and passengers departing LFT from the new state of the art 120,000 square foot Terminal.
+The project was completed in 2022 under budget, on time, and debt free. - In 2023, The Lafayette Airport Commission approved the demolition of 113 Borman to make way for the construction of the Cell Phone Waiting Area.
+This area is designed for persons coming to the airport to pick up passengers to have an area where they can wait for the call that the passenger they are there to pick up is ready and out front.
+This prevents circling the airport driveway, illegally parking along the roadway and having to use the pay parking lots for short wait times. - In October of 2023, the Commission held its Annual Aviation Fun Day at the Airport's Aircraft Rescue and Fire Fighting (ARFF) Facility.
+There were over 150 children and adults that attended and enjoyed a tour of the airport grounds, a great lunch and numerous contests with prizes.
+A goody bag filled with Airport and airline industry items from many sponsors was provided for each attending child in an effort to promote the Aviation industry. - Major projects put into service in 2023 include the redesign of Borman Dr. and the airport employee parking areas, as well as additional expansion and enhancements of the airport long term public parking lots.
+In addition, the new perimeter fence from Borman Dr. to Tower Dr. was completed.
+These projects are designed to enhance overall safety and facilitate future growth of Lafayette Regional Airport. - Several projects still in progress at the end of 2023 include the final Phase of Twy Foxtrot from Rwy 11 29 to the North end of Twy Lima.
+In addition, work continues on an additional section of new perimeter fencing from Tower Dr. to the southeast corner of Hwy 90.

-Projects in the design phase and scheduled to begin in 2023 are the demolition of 113 Borman Dr. that will make way for the construction of a cell phone waiting area as well as other additional tenant parking lot improvements.
-These projects are all designed to improve efficiency and overall safety of the airport while enhancing the passenger's experience.
+The main project in the design phase and scheduled to begin in 2024 is the Airfield Electrical Energy Efficiency Improvements.
+This project is designed to improve efficiency and overall safety of the airport while enhancing the passenger's experience.